Thorstif/vr-showcasing/README.md

 # vr-showcasing
 Import 3D models during runtime into a virtual reality environment for inspection and interaction.

+This was a school project for a bacherlor's in software engineering.

 TODO: Translate Norwegian comments to English.

 Disclaimer: As this project uses the Oculus Avatar SDK, a lot of the assets are produced by Oculus.
 I'm not sure of the licensing in regards to that.